 Assistant Professor of the Practice of Jewish Civilization, Hebrew Program Coordinator

-Dr. Orr is currently working on a speaking engagement on modern Jewish literature at the 2020 ASEES conference, and an article for a special edition of SHOFAR, ‘The Modern Jewess: Images and Text,’ on the convergence of women’s voices in 21st century Israeli and Palestinian Literature and Film.
-She teaches the courses, “Re-examining the Middle East Conflict: Israeli and Palestinian Literature and Film,” (Spring) “Interfaith Marriage in Literature and Film,” (Fall) “Introduction to Jewish Civilization: Great Jewish Texts through Space and Time” and Intermediate Hebrew Language, as well as a First-Year Proseminar (Fall).
+Dr. Orr teaches across multiple disciplines at the Center for Jewish Civilization, including modern Jewish and Israeli literature, film, culture and history, and Hebrew language.
+Her current courses are: “Re-examining the Middle East Conflict: Israeli and Palestinian Literature and Film,” (Spring) “Interfaith Marriage in Literature and Film,” (Fall) “Introduction to Jewish Civilization: Great Jewish Texts through Space and Time” (Spring) and Intermediate Hebrew Language, as well as a First-Year Proseminar (Fall).
 Previously, she has taught at Harvard University’s Near East Languages and Cultures Department and at Columbia University’s Department of Middle Eastern Studies.

 Areas of expertise: Modern Jewish Literature and Culture, Modern Jewish History, Comparative Literature, Palestinian Literature and Culture